 The Guidester Difference: If you don’t have a lot of time here and are interested in historical sites, our travel experts recommend a walking tour to take in the best sites – which can be booked from your personal travel guide by Guidester.

-A glorious Old Town center and a lively student vibe make Graz one of Austria’s most-loved and fun-loving cities.
-The inner squre fuses everything from Renaissance to Gothic to Slavic architectural styles between its cobbled streets and sea of red-tiled roofs.
-It is awash with fascinating historical sites, like the Schlossberg hill, complete with one curious clock tower, and the Styrian Armoury, where a whopping 32,000 guns, swords, suits of armor and more stand testimony to the city’s onetime place on the frontier between the Ottoman Empire and Western Europe.
+A glorious Old Town center and a lively student vibe make Graz one of Austria’s most fun-loving cities.
+The inner square fuses everything from Renaissance to Gothic to Slavic architectural styles between its cobbled streets and sea of red-tiled roofs.
+The city is awash with fascinating historical sites, like the Schlossberg hill, complete with one curious clock tower, and the Styrian Armory, where a whopping 32,000 guns, swords, suits of armor, and more stand testimony to the city’s onetime place on the frontier between the Ottoman Empire and Western Europe.

 What are the best sites in Graz?

 Your personal, travel guide – customized just for you – is full of the highlights you’d expect and hidden treasures you don’t!

 Grossglockner is the highest mountain in Austria and one of the most striking elevations in the Eastern Alps.
 The mountain is home to small villages, numerous animals, and rare plants.
 The famous mountain is cloaked in mystery and the stuff of legend.

 Tip: The Grossglockner Road, at the foot of the mountain, was constructed between 1930 and 1935 and is one of the most magnificent mountain roads in Europe.
 Although its importance as a route through the Alps has declined, it’s still a splendid highway through one of Austria’s most outstanding attractions.